 - families whose child is stillbirth often receive suboptimal care

 As a regional office of the International Stillbirth Alliance (ISA), the Stillbirth CRE will promote and facilitate partnerships to enhance the work of the CRE and to ensure our work in Australia contributes to the global call to action for stillbirths and also newborn health as outlined Every Newborn Action Plan.
-Further, the CRE will work towards building a strong health and medical workforce to ensure sustained improvement in care and outcomes for future families.
+The CRE will also work towards building a strong health and medical workforce to ensure sustained improvement in care and outcomes for future families.